BrHal/tfLabs/labTwo/README.md

  - terraform console

 Renew your public/private key pairs
- - ./newKeys.sh Warning! if you have a running /create infrastrucyure, keep a safe copy of AnsibleKey.pem
+ - ./newKeys.sh.
+Warning! if you have a running or created infrastructure, keep a safe copy of your AnsibleKey.pem and Adminkey.pem!!!

 ## An example of terraform.tfvars
 ```